petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-localization.md

     ![Choose which additional languages are enabled](./site-localization/images/03.png)

-1. Use the left and right arrow buttons to enable or disable additional languages.
+1. Use the left and right arrow buttons to disable or enable additional languages respectively.

 1. Click the *Save* button to save any changes.